 Green Rocks: Materia Wonderfuls in IoH/SI and Grand Bazaar.

 Guilt-Based Gaming: Just let an animal die.
 A Wonderful Life also loved to rub it in your face if you were ever a Jerkass to the townspeople, especially if you went through the trouble of romancing a bride only to dump her and marry another girl at the last minute.
-Let's just say if you didn't immediately hate yourself after ruining Celia's life at the altar, you have no soul.
+Let's just say it's hard not to immediately hate yourself after ruining Celia's life at the altar..

 For some reason, people get angry at you if an animal dies of old age...